 When you ask the server to bring a pitcher of water to the table in France, you ask them to bring you “Une carafe d’eau.”

-The French, word “carafe” was borrowed from the Italian “caraffa,” or Spanish “garrafa,” which most likely came from the Arabic “gharafa” a large ladle-like drinking cup,” or Persian “qarabah,” a large flagon.
+The French word “carafe” was borrowed from the Italian “caraffa” or Spanish “garrafa,” which most likely came from the Arabic “gharafa,” a large ladle-like drinking cup.”
+Or it may have come from the Persian “qarabah,” a pitcher with a handle and spout.

 Limonade – (Lemonade) – ليمون (laymūn):